User Acceptance Testing Strategy

 This article is first published in HR Leader Magazine – issue 202 (22 June 2010)

-Q: What are the elements of a successful User Acceptance Testing Strategy for an HR technology implementation?
+Q: What are the elements of a successful User Acceptance Testing Strategy (UAT Testing) for an HR technology implementation?

-Technically, the UAT phase is a formal phase of validation, that the system meets the user defined requirements from the user perspective, in the user’s environment with real world scenarios, i.e. the system is fit for purpose.
+Technically, UAT testing meaning a formal phase of validation, that the system meets the user defined requirements from the user perspective, in the user’s testing environment with real world scenarios, i.e. the system is fit for purpose.
 It’s the last step before issues are identified, resolved and the system moves to production.
 Despite its significance in ensuring fit for purpose and minimising risk, it’s not always given the level of importance it deserves and is often rushed as a tick the box exercise.

 When selecting users, as the name suggests, look towards the actual users of the proposed solution, the IT group, and management representation.
 These are the people who understand exactly what the business is and how it operates.
 Also, consider the individual’s motivation towards the system, time constraints and of course skill level as these could become training, risk or, change management issues.